core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Registration Update {#update}

 The update interface is used by an endpoint to refresh or update its registration with an RD.
 To use the interface, the endpoint sends a POST request to the registration resource returned in the Location header option in the response returned from the intial registration operation.
+The POST request (in contrats to PUT) allows replacing selection of a resource.

 An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}} ) if the previous settings are to be retained.
 Parameters that are not being changed SHOULD NOT